omkarcloud/botasaurus/README.md

 python -m pip install capsolver_extension_python
 ```

-Then, integrate it into your code:
+Then, integrate it into your code as follows:

 ```python
 from botasaurus.browser import browser, Driver